justaszie/Bikeshare-Analysis/README.md

 <img width="329" alt="res_distinct_routes_num" src="https://github.com/justaszie/Bikeshare-Analysis/assets/1820805/298b9d43-c541-402b-8092-78c8638ecd07">

+There is no significant difference in number of different routes taken by different riders.

 **:bulb: Key Insights**
 - There are very different patterns in routes taken by casual riders and by members.
-This confirms the theory of casual riders using the service for leisure and members using it for their commute.
+This is another argument for the theory of casual riders using the service for leisure and members using it for their commute.
     - The majority of most popular routes for casual riders start and end in the same station.
-This means that the purpose of the ride is not transportation but the ride itself.
+This suggests that the purpose of the ride is not transportation but the ride itself.
     - The most popular routes for members have a clear "round-trip" pattern.
-- There are no differences in number of different routes taken by different riders.

 # 5. Appendix A - SQL Queries for Analysis
+This section lists all the SQL queries used in the analysis and the results when they were run.
 <details>
+<summary> Click here to see the SQL queries </summary>

 ## Ride Length Summary
 **Overall dataset**